-What is one way you can become a challenger who "sharpens" your non-Christian friend?
+What is one way you can become a challenger who "sharpens" your no Christian friend? n- Official mond:

 Making Friends

 One of the closest friendships in history was between David and Jonathan (1 Samuel 18:1-4).
 That friendship can help teach us how to deepen friendships with people who do not know Christ.